Frequently Asked Questions (FAQ)

 DHTML uses a combination of JavaScript (occasionally, but not often, referred to as ECMA-Script) which is a computer language that your brower can understand and Cascading Style Sheets (CSS), which is a way of changing the style of a given part of a web-page.
 DHTML scripts typically animate a piece of text or some graphics by changing elements of the style associated with it, such as it's colour, size, location or visibility.
 As such, DHTML is just a JavaScript programme, hence the reason that the two are often connected.

 Just to confuse matters further, there is another language that your browser can understand called Java.
-Java is much more sophisticated than JavaScript and can produce some stunning visual effects.
+Java is much more sophisticated than JavaScript and can produce some stunning visual effects but does require browsers to have a plug-in enabled which many do not.

 What does 'XML Compliant' mean?